roadwarriorslive/Pipulate/README.rst

 And while it's definitely **not** required, I'll also teach you the timeless badass tools of tech: **Linux**, **vim** and **git** as well.
 This package is about repositioning careers as SEO continues to change.
-Some tools are like shiny new pennies (pandas), while others have ascended to be the very fabric of our modern infotech-world— the true Samurai Kung Fu light saber weapons of tech where developing muscle-memory makes you dangerous... to your competitors.
+Some tools are like shiny new pennies (Jupyter Notebook & pandas), while others have ascended to be the very fabric of our modern infotech-world— the true Samurai Kung Fu light saber weapons of tech where developing muscle-memory makes you dangerous... to your competitors.

 ########################################
 Installing Pipulate